briandrum/codes.forchagrin.com/_chapters/chapter-1107-definitions.md

-provide for the everyday financial transactions of businesses and individuals which includes most or all of the following: receives demand deposits and timed deposits, honors instruments drawn on them, and pays interest on them; discounts notes, makes loans, and invests in securities; certifies depositor’s checks; and issues drafts and cashier’s checks.
+provide for the everyday financial transactions of businesses and individuals which includes most or all of the following: receives demand deposits and timed deposits, honors instruments drawn on them, and pays interest on them; discounts notes, makes loans, and invests in securities; certifies depositor's checks; and issues drafts and cashier's checks.

 2. _(b)_ "Credit union" means a retail service establishment that is a nonprofit cooperative financial institution with the general powers conferred upon such